Aditi2234/Youtube-Sentiment-Analysis/README.md

 2. Cleans and preprocesses text data by removing special characters, links, and stopwords.

-3. Performs sentiment analysis using VADER (Valence Aware Dictionary and sEntiment Reasoner).
+3. Performs sentiment analysis using VADER (Valence Aware Dictionary and Sentiment Reasoner).

 4. Categorizes sentiments into Positive, Negative, and Neutral.